vipinvkmenon/terraform-exporter-btp/docs/btptf_create-json.md

 ### Options

 ```
+  -d, --directory string    ID of the directory
   -h, --help                help for create-json
   -p, --path string         path to JSON file with list of resources (default "btpResources.json")
   -r, --resources string    comma seperated string for resources (default "all")
-  -s, --subaccount string   Id of the subaccount
+  -s, --subaccount string   ID of the subaccount
 ```

 ### Options inherited from parent commands